mehulagg/gitlab/doc/user/snippets.md

 Existing snippets will be automatically migrated in 13.0.
 Their current content will be saved as the initial commit to the snippets' repository.

+### Migration Bot user

+During migration to versioned Snippets, if a Snippet's author cannot be used for the initial repository commit (e.g. when the author has been removed), the Migration Bot user will used instead.

+This is an internal user that does not count toward a license limit count and has only basic Git access and cannot be used for other actions, such as login or API requests.

+For the bot:

+- The name is set to  `GitLab Migration Bot`
+- The email is set to `noreply+gitlab-migration-bot@{instance host}`

+These details will be visible when viewing the commit history for an applicable Snippet.

 ### File names

 Snippets support syntax highlighting based on the filename and